yvenkets/hashnode.io/ckri1zw0z0jbalts191tq6f84.md

 ## How to configure Multisite in Nginx on Ubuntu 18

-Naing is a famous web server package.
+Nginx is a famous web server package.
 Here i am going to explain how to install nginx and configure multiple site on that single server.

 First we are going to upgarde and update the server.